First Australians: Aboriginal and Torres Strait Islander Peoples

 The First Australians gallery represents the Aboriginal and Torres Strait Islander peoples of Australia, as required by Section 5 of the Museum Act, and incorporates historical collections and exhibitions.

 To improve audience understanding of Aboriginal and Torres Strait Islander histories and cultures, the gallery presents stories, objects and images that explore the culture and experiences of Australia’s first peoples from time immemorial, through colonisation to contemporary Australian life.
-The major activity for this year was the refurbishment of the Torres Strait Islander gallery.

 Old New Land: Australia’s People and Environment